KibaekJeong/SelfDrivingCar---Advanced-Lane-Line/writeup_template.md

 Following project was really challenging for me and it had educated me in various way.

+During the video processing, we are able to see some fluctuation and errors.
 Here are the possible improvements that could be made:
 * Perform sanity checks to confirm detected lane line is correct:
   - Check whether left and right lanes have similar curvature and if two lanes have different curvature, take the one with higher pixel value